rgaiacs/numfocus-2017-grant/body.md

 # Abstract

+The purpose of our project is to lower the barrier for researchers in Brazil to start using Open Source Software (OSS) and in turn make it their default choice helping them join the world of Open Science.
-The use of open source software for research in Brazil is incipient and we want to change this by training national Python and R champions as Software Carpentry and Data Carpentry instructors so that they can lower the barrier to other researchers start using open source software as their go-to option.
+We wil achieve this by leveraging the existing skills capacity and trainig local Python and R champions as Software Carpentry and Data Carpentry instructors.
+We wil also work with them to help them become advocates for Open Science.
+This will allow them share their computaional skills with researchers as well as propagate the principles essential for making this paradim shift.

 # Project Description